raspberrypilearning/interactive-animation/en/step_4.md

 Change the number of degrees in `point in direction`{:class="block3motion"} block to `0` to make a sprite point upwards when the green flag is clicked.

 Add a `set rotation  style`{:class="block3motion"} block and select the drop-down `don't rotate`{:class="block3motion"} to stop your sprite rotating, even when it bounces.

-Find out how to make your sprite change costume when it bounces off the edge in the next step **Change your sprite's looks**.

 --- /collapse ---